May 03, 2019

 There are so many options out there, including plastic, steel and wooden variations, with and without teeth.
 You may prefer the feel of one material over another, but it's also important to think about longevity.
 This is a tool that gets a lot of wear and tear, and you may find that 'buy cheap, buy twice' becomes a rule here.

-Best to find a muddler that’s ergonomic, with a comfortable grip and the ability to replace the head when worn.
+It's best to find a muddler that’s ergonomic, with a comfortable grip and the ability to replace the head when worn.
 Check out Überbartools™ muddlers such as ProCrush™ and ProStik™.

 Uber bar tools ProCrush and ProStik professional muddler with replaceable heads